ponyportal2/vas_cat-and-vas_grep/README.md

 Here are the alternatives I wrote from scratch to the original system utilities cat and grep.

 The code in this project demonstrates my programming skills at the beginning of my journey in the C language :) , so the code may be a bit brute-force.
-However, the functionality works as intended and has passed an auto-check at School 21 (School 42 alternative).
+However, the functionality works as intended and has passed an auto-check at Sber's School of Programming 21 (School 42 alternative), auto-check also included valgrind test, and no leaks were discovered.

 To test and run: